Eola-Organizational-Research-and-Design/Logeny/Readme.md

 ## Description

-The Logeny Semantic Knowledge Hub is a tool that helps users manage and interact with a collections of documents on thier local machines.
+The Logeny Semantic Knowledge Hub is a tool that helps users manage and interact with a collections of documents on thier local machines or on shared cloud drives.
 It provides features for:

 -   Synchronizing a folder with a local database.
 -   Searching documents using semantic search.